miffili/20172018_100DaysOfCode/README.md

 - [ ] finish Understanding ECMAScript 6
 - [ ] You don't know JS – Up & Going

-*If you think, that's a ton of things, I'm heading for.
-It probably is, but I'm not one to set reasonable goals.* 😇 *After all, having those over the top goals allows me to strive for so much & accomplish that much more than "cautiously" phrased ones ever would.*
+*If you think, that's a ton of things I'm heading for, you're probably right, but I'm not one to set reasonable goals.* 😇 *After all, having those "over the top goals" allows me to strive for so much & accomplish that much more than "cautiously" phrased ones ever would.*

 ## Rules